 Due to its design, TPR8 delivers the most natural and least coloured transfer available.
 This quality is truly unique for a multichannel cable.

-Like all TPR cables, TPR8 is available as unterminated cable only.
+Like all TPR cables, TPR8 is available per meter on reel or as ready made assembly with connectors.

 "The rock solid stereo image was so impressive that everybody was stunned and I couldn't stop smiling"